 Professor Hisham Mehanna is a head and neck and thyroid surgeon who leads an internationally leading portfolio of clinical trials in the field of head and neck cancer.

-Professor of Head and Neck Surgery, Director of Institute of Head and Neck Studies and Education, School of Cancer Sciences, College of Medical and Dental Sciences, University of Birmingham.
+Professor of Head and Neck Surgery, Director of Institute of Head and Neck Studies and Education, Institute of Cancer and Genomic Sciences, College of Medical and Dental Sciences, University of Birmingham.

 Background and Research focus

 Professor Mehanna is the Chair of Head and Neck Surgery and is the Director of the Institute of Head and Neck Studies and Education (InHANSE) at the School of Cancer Sciences.
 He leads a research team of over 15 researchers and received funding from the Health Technology Assessment Unit, Cancer Research UK, Macmillan Cancer Research and industry.
 His clinical research portfolio focuses on enhancing the outcomes and reducing the disability from head and neck and thyroid cancer and encompasses three streams.
 Firstly, his group develops clinical trials to assess the efficacy and viability of novel interventions of head and neck and thyroid cancer.
 Secondly, they are undertaking translational research to accelerate the introduction of potential new therapies and cutting edge surgical devices into clinical practice.
 Finally, the Mehanna group are developing and evaluating clinical biomarker strategies for stratified medicine.

 Head and neck and thyroid cancer; microvascular reconstructive surgery; clinical biomarkers; stratified medicine; HPV-oropharyngeal cancer.